-A message to the British-Pahari youth of the UK
+A message to the British-Pahari Youth of Azad Jammu Kashmir

 Why do some of us lose our tongues in the face of social and political injustice?
-This isn’t about being scared, or worrying about reprisals against one’s person or family; by speaking out against injustice, most of us, will never be in the firing line, especially when you live thousands of miles away from the arenas of the ‘conflicts’, or ‘injustices’.
-This is about observing an inconsistency in behaviour.
-As conflicts rage in a specific people’s backyard, the same people seem more concerned about the oppressed elsewhere.
-It seems they want to be involved in the “popular” causes, by joining the rallies of the established ‘victims’ and hanging out with their fraternities.
-They’ll even go as far as collecting money for the poor ‘victims’, and shedding tears over them, as they never once turn their gaze to their own victims.
+This isn’t about being scared, or worrying about reprisals against one’s person or family.
+By speaking out against injustice – lots of people are doing this anonymously – most of us, will never be in the firing line, especially when we live thousands of miles away from the arenas of the ‘conflicts’, or ‘injustices’.
+I’m observing an inconsistency in behaviour.
+As conflicts rage in our own backyards, some people seem more concerned about the oppressed elsewhere.
+It seems they want to be involved in the “popular” causes of the “mainstream” by joining the rallies of the established ‘victims’ and hanging out with their fraternities.
+They’ll even go as far as collecting money for the poor, downtrodden, and dispossessed ‘victims’, shedding tears over them, as they never once turn their gaze to the victims closer to home.

 As someone with roots in the erstwhile State of Jammu & Kashmir, I suppose, one way of framing this conversation, is to look at my own experience.
-As Indian and Pakistani state-actors fight over my homeland – a piece of “territory”, and peoples in all parts of this State are wronged, Muslim, Hindu, Sikh, Buddhist, Sunni, Shia, people of no faith, whatever the ethnic or social backgrounds of the “Kashmiris” being victimised, my people in the UK seem to be more concerned about the “Palestinians” – (without minimising the plight of the Palestinians; both Palestinians and Israelis are victims of this egregious conflict).
+As Indian and Pakistani state-actors fight over my homeland – a piece of “territory”, and peoples in all parts of this State are wronged, Muslim, Hindu, Sikh, Buddhist, Sunni, Shia, people of no faith, whatever the ethnic or social backgrounds of the “Kashmiris” being victimised, my people in the UK seem to be more concerned about the “Palestinians” – (without minimising the plight of the Palestinians; both Palestinians and Israelis are victims of this egregious conflict though.
+Yes absolutely, Israeli children, mothers, fathers, the elderly are also victims of ‘conflict’).

 So why do people behave like this?

 Why are we concerned about some conflicts but not others?
-I don’t think its because we don’t know about those other conflicts; who hasn’t heard of the Kashmir Conflict?
+I don’t think it’s because we don’t know about those other conflicts; who hasn’t heard of the Kashmir Conflict?
 I think it’s because some people fare more important in our imaginations; we’ve created hierarchies in our minds, and we accord “victimhood” according to that hierarchy.
 If you think I’m making this up, ask yourself, why media companies hired by charities, feed into these anxieties, and handpick the “needy” for their “telegenic” qualities?
-They openly exploit the sorts of anxieties that are widespread; no one cares, because they get the job done.
-This tells us a lot about the society we live in.
+They openly exploit the sorts of anxieties that are widespread in our societies; no one cares because they get the job done courtesy of the big fees they’ve accrued – yup, the third sector is a huge income stream for big businesses in the private sector.
+This tells us a lot about the society we live in – a materialistic society where individuals are valorised because of their physical appearances, backgrounds, social status etc.

-Let me frame this discussion through our experiences growing up, as we transitioned from youth into adulthood, (some of us at least) and then maturity, outside the world of “politics” and “conflicts”.
-It seemed life was so much less complicated when we were growing up, but yet, we still had a sense of power-relations; we understood the differences between the ‘in-crowd’ and the outsiders, and we knew who was cool and who wasn’t.
-And let’s face it, lot’s of people, gravitated to the cool kids, even if they behaved like complete morons.
-This would be akin to the differences between the dominant group in society and those existing on its fringe; even if individual members of the dominant group deserve censure, they still have social respectability on account of power relations people just take for granted.
+Let me re-frame this discussion through our experiences growing up, as we transitioned from youth into adulthood outside the social setting of 1st-world “politics” and 3rd-world “conflicts”.
+Life was less complicated when we were growing up, but yet, we still had a sense of unequal power-relations; we understood the difference between the “in-crowd” and the outsiders, and we knew who was cool and who wasn’t, like “the nerds”.
+And let’s face it, lot’s of people, gravitated to the cool kids, even if they behaved like complete morons – the more obnoxious a “twat”, the more “cool” he seemed.
+This would be akin to similar antics within our wider society, between the dominant group and those existing on its fringe.
+Even if individual members of the dominant group deserve censure because they’ve behaved objectionably, the group still retains social respectability on account of power relations we just take for granted – people still gravitate towards the group.

 Is it because we want to appear ‘inoffensive’ to people who we look up to and aspire to be like, because of the clear social dividends that come by way of behaving like this?
-Do we value their ‘social connections’ so much that we think we could get ahead in life by ingratiating ourselves to them?
-So we want to belong to this particular group, as it’s easy belonging to this group; its place in society is guaranteed.
+Do we value ‘social connections’ so much that we think we could get ahead in life by ingratiating ourselves to people with power?
+So we want to belong to this particular group, as it’s easy belonging to this group; its place in society is guaranteed, it’s status is celebrated by the mainstream.

-Or at least that’s the idea behind social climbing, a pejorative expression used for aspects of upward mobility, which in itself, is not a bad thing.
+Or at least, that’s the idea behind social climbing, a pejorative expression used for aspects of upward mobility, which in itself, is not a bad thing.
+Becoming materially rich or socially affluent – the two are not the same – is not a bad thing, although one can see, how such people start to distance themselves for their “past”, their original “peers”, even their “forebears”.

-For lots of us, back in the days when we were free-spirited adolescents, with little cares for the outside world, we used to look disfavourably on such people, but as we matured, we started to think of them as ‘aspirational’ and ambitious ‘go-getters’.
+For lots of us, when we were free-spirited adolescents, with little care for our future prospects, we used to look disfavourably on such people, but as we matured, we started to think of them as ‘aspirational’ and ambitious ‘go-getters’.
 Obviously, our formative years were free of contorted priorities.
-In many ways, we were positively ‘wet around the ears’, but naive and impressionable as we were, there was something inherently true about us.
+In many ways, we were naive and impressionable all the while there was something inherently “honest” about us.

 In the decades that followed, a lot of that changed, and we became something else.
 We joined the rat race and we lost our values and principles, as we coalesced with the respectable members of society.

-But our adolescent years was also a time to be ourselves.
-For some of us, we were trying to find ourselves in the midst of people who were similarly trying to find themselves.
+But our adolescent years was also a time, for some of us, to be ourselves.
+We were trying to find ourselves in the midst of people who were similarly trying to find themselves.
 No one really cared about saying the right things or being anodyne; what you said came naturally to you, if you happened to be wrong it wasn’t the end of a friendship.
 From this cadre, we had the beginnings of the contrarians and those who refused to be silenced.
+Social change usually comes through the originality of such people, whether people intensely detest them because of herd-mentality, it is usually the herd that props up systems of injustice.

-They never once self-censored.
-They didn’t care about ‘social respectability’, or how they would be perceived by their peers.
+The contrarions never once self-censored.
+They didn’t care about ‘social respectability’, or how they would be perceived by their peers; they said what was on their mind.

 But in the world of the upwardly mobile “go getter”, there’s a price for this kind of ‘authenticity’.
 In this world, our much-prided ‘vocations’ are little more than ‘careers’.
 We tip-toe around ourselves trying to placate our new ‘friends’ and ‘cultured’ peers.
 We want them to know we’re really like them, and not the people we were previously associated with; if ever the past-connection was to become known, god-forbid, we would be mortified!
 We want to positively efface ourselves of our former lives because this is the price for ‘fitting-in’, moving out of our old but natural personas into our new facade-ridden ‘identities’.
 If we mess up in this social environment, it’s as if the entire planet will combust!

-Social climbing, and I’m speaking about the worst aspects of upward mobility in my mind, leads to intellectual-regress.
+Social climbing, and I’m speaking about the negative aspects of upward mobility in my mind, leads to intellectual-regress.
 The two are connected in so many ways that they’re really two sides of the same coin.
 You no longer think for yourself.
 You no longer speak for yourself.
 You content yourself with being a sheep of popular fashions, attitudes, of conventional wisdom, because it’s the safest option and you huddle with likeminded sheep who look the part, speak the part, dress the part, think the part.
 You fit in, or at least you think you ‘fit in’ even though you’re a sheep with nothing of ‘value’ about you as an individual.
-And so you’ll never speak up if something seems wrong because you want the permanent approval of your new peers, the ‘in-crowd’, in your mind – your group’s leading icons – because you’re scared of becoming exposed as an ‘imposter’!
+And so you’ll never speak up if something seems wrong because you want the permanent approval of your new peers, society’s icons – because you’re scared of becoming exposed as an ‘imposter’!
 You positively self-censor to the extent of losing your intellectual integrity if indeed you had any left.
-You force yourself to view the world through the prism of outsiders, even as you are an insider to your community; the outsiders are your peers now.
-It doesn’t matter how they behave towards your former peers, even as they were less benign to your parent’s generation.
+You are content to view the world through the prism of outsiders, even as you are an insider to your own community; the outsiders are your peers now.
+It doesn’t matter how they behave towards your former peers, or how prejudicial their views are, even as some of them were less benign to your parent’s generation.

 Over time you become someone else.